quay/claircore/docs/getting_started/libvuln_usage.md

 ```

 #### UpdateDiff
-Mostly used by ClairV4's notification subsystem, this endpoint will provide the
+Mostly used by the Clair v4 notification subsystem, this endpoint will provide the
 caller with any removed or added vulnerabilities between two update operations.
 Typically a diff takes places against two versions of the same data source.
 This
 is useful to inform downstream applications what new vulnerabilities have